 Since green is a color of growth, Palomares explains they can definitely serve a purpose.
-“The color of life, abundance, and rejuvenation, green roses are a wonderful celebration of good news and new beginnings,” he says.
+“The color of life, abundance and rejuvenation, green roses are a wonderful celebration of good news and new beginnings,” he says.

 Blue roses: Mystery

 Unlike most other rose colors, blue roses do not exist in nature.
-Therefore, blue roses have come to represent mystery, the impossible, or the unattainable.
-If you want to let someone know they are one-of-a-kind, then a bouquet of blue roses is a good bet.
+Therefore, blue roses have come to represent mystery, the impossible or the unattainable.
+If you want to let someone know they are one of a kind, then a bouquet of blue roses is a good bet.
 Choosing one of these unique gifts will also do the trick.

 Black roses: Mourning or chic style

 Hold on—do black roses really exist?
 The answer is: sort of.
 They don’t exist in nature, and what you probably instead have in front of you is a rose that’s actually a super deep purple or burgundy.
-But for all intents and purposes, these roses are black, or you may have flowers that have been darkened with dye.
+But for all intents and purposes, these roses are black.
+Or you may have flowers that have been darkened with dye.

 Black roses are probably the most complicated to decipher.
 Heavily featured in fictional stories over the centuries, they have come to represent everything from mystery and mysticism to death and mourning.
 While some of their meanings may be negative, they are also unique and can look totally chic in the right arrangement, making them a good choice for non-traditionalists—like those who claim they aren’t super into Valentine’s Day.

-Rainbow roses: Uniqueness, hope, and pride
+Rainbow roses: Uniqueness, hope and pride

 “Rainbows typically appear after storms, projecting hope and better things to come,” he explains.
 “All the colors come together to be celebrated equally, projecting the idea of inclusivity and that all are welcome.”
-Share this little tidbit with your sweetheart, along with these love quotes that are sure to set the scene for romance.
+Share this little tidbit with your sweetheart, along with these love quotes and love songs that are sure to set the scene for romance.